Support Us Button Widget

 Table of Contents

-Whether you feel like being chased through the woods or braving a dungeon under an abandoned farmhouse, here are eight options for you around the Upstate.
+Whether you feel like being chased through the woods or braving a dungeon under an abandoned farmhouse, here’s our list of haunted attractions in the Upstate.

-Enter this 1/4-mile indoor + outdoor haunted house and listen out for howls, screams, and more.
+Enter this quarter-mile indoor and outdoor haunted house and listen out for howls, screams, and more.

-Take a walk down this dark forest trail filled with haunts + actors ready to give you a fright.
+Take a walk down this dark forest trail filled with haunts and actors ready to give you a fright.

 Scream at not one, but three attractions — the Clown House, the Doll House, and the Haunted Trail.

-This haunted attraction features five different areas to get spooked, including the Fear Farm Midway with games + roaming characters.
+This haunted attraction features six different areas to get scared.

-Know of other haunted houses + spooky spots we should add to our list?
+Know of other haunted houses and spooky spots we should add to our list?
 Scare us into adding them.

 More from GVLtoday